opensourcestories/opensourcestories.org/content/stories/2021/elana-hashman.md

 That is what I think the promise of computing is right?
 I want to be able to get the computer to do the things that I don't want to so then I can go and spend the time on things that I do want to do.

-**Amanda Casari**: Do you think that description of open source... was that the way that it started?
+**amanda casari**: Do you think that description of open source... was that the way that it started?
 Or the way that you first experienced everything?
 Or is that an evolving process that's still continuing?

 **Elana Hashman**: I think that there are so many people in the open source community, everybody is going to give you a different answer to that question.
 And I think that's a good thing.
 I don't think that there's one sort of single origin of the movement.

 I know that when I first started using open source software as a teenager, to me, they were always wonderful ideas that I had in my head.
 It's so incredible that I've been kind of locked down and at the mercy of the software, which I have to use, but I have no control over for so long.
 And now I get to use these things.
 I can change it and I can understand it, and I can see what it's doing.
 If you know, for example, it's sending creepy data about me that I don't want to be sent, I can tell it not to do that because I can look into the internals and I can see it's doing that.
 It was very empowering and especially as a teenager, I didn't have necessarily a lot of autonomy as a teenager, right?
 I lived in a suburb, I lived a pretty sheltered and closed life.
 And so that was one place that I could assert that sort of thing.

-**Amanda Casari**: How'd you get into open source when you first started using it?
+**amanda casari**: How'd you get into open source when you first started using it?
 Was it handed to you on your laptop to begin with?

 **Elana Hashman**: A little bit?
 I didn't rewrite anything.
 Honestly, I didn't really write any working software until I went to university.
 I had tinkered a bunch.
 But there were just fundamentals that I could not get on my own, that were so opaque that I really needed to go and take a university CS class.
 I didn't understand that the command line even existed when I was a 12 year old reading books on how to compile your Java program.
 And I'm like, okay, I wrote all this text.
 And I double-clicked it, and it didn't work.
 Why isn't it working?
 Right?
 What does the 12 year old know about the command line having never touched one before?
 Someone's got to show that to you.
 Stuff like that is where I just got stuck.